lavoneharris/Setting-up-a-Firewall/README.md

    <img src="https://imgur.com/dL4I8ow.png" height="80%" width="80%" alt="253"/>
 <br />
 <br />
-Note: So far the Firewall is currently constructed, we have all traffic iblocked by default with pfSense, so therefore we have two rules.<br />
+Note: So far the Firewall is currently constructed, we have all traffic blocked by default with pfSense, so therefore we have two rules.<br />
 Block ANY traffic to Youtube.com (142.250.80.14)<br />
 Block ANY traffic <br />